WebriQpages/blog-webriq/posts/the-business-case-for-static-websites.md

 Static websites are faster, safer, simpler and cheaper.
 Here we explain how.
 Static sites are simple, but today they can do almost anything a traditional (dynamic)site can.

-A traditional (Wordpress or Drupal) site needs to be hosted on a server, and itneeds to render every single time a user visits.
+A traditional (Wordpress or Drupal) site needs to be hosted on a server, and it needs to render every single time a user visits.
 The difference with a “static” site is that you build it BEFORE you deploy it.
 So what’s live are only already rendered files.
 So there are no so-called movable parts live and you get tohost the site on a CDN.
 (Content Delivery Network).
 Anything that still needs rendering will be done so by the browser.
 Pretty cool if you think about it.

 This all means a number of things.
 All of them good if you are going static.